The SimEd Network is governed by a collaborative leadership model, supported by various committees that provide guidance, support and oversight.

 - Dr. Brenda Merritt, Interim Dean, Faculty of Health

-- Dr. Tony Armson, VP Medicine, Academic Affiars, IWK Health Centre
+- Dr. Doug Sinclair, VP Medicine, Academic Affiars, IWK Health Centre

-- Carmelle d’Entremont, VP People, Nova Scotia Health Authority
+- Dr. Gail Tomblin Murphy, VP Research Innovation & Discovery, Nova Scotia Health Authority

 The Operations Committee advises the Directors on matters related to space, equipment and human resources to encourage shared knowledge and best practices across the Network.
 This committee’s mandate includes maximized use of simulation resources and management of issues.
 Committee members represent the Network’s four Partners and collaborators and have leadership and operational responsibilities for delivery of simulation-based education for learners at the pre-licensure, undergraduate and post-graduate levels and/or practicing health professionals.

 - Dr. Diane MacKenzie (sabbatical until June 30, 2018) Member, Faculty of Health